Parthjhaveri/SpaceLore/README.md

 ## Built using React Native for iOS Devices-

-## SpaceLore gives the user information on all things Space related along with Global Defense News
+## SpaceLore gives the user information on all things Space related along with the latest on Global-defense News

 ## Main features include:
 - Live tracking of the International Space Station